 Regeneron, based out of Tarrytown, is creating 500,000 test kits for the State at no charge amid a nationwide shortage of test kits and swabs.

-Governor Cuomo will issue an executive order to redistribute ventilators and PPE to hospitals with the greatest need.
+Governor Cuomo issued an executive order to redistribute ventilators and PPE to hospitals with the greatest need.

 New York State released 600 ventilators to New York City, Long Island and Westchester on April 1st.
 Governor Cuomo said there are currently six days of ventilators left in the state’s stockpile at the current burn rate.